SiaFoundation/siad/doc/API.md

 #### /renter/upload/*___siapath___ [POST]

-uploads a file to the network from the local filesystem.
+uploads a file or directory to the network from the local filesystem.
+For uploading directories, all files and subdirectories will be named relative to the provided `siapath` of the directory being uploaded.

 ###### Path Parameters [(with comments)](/doc/api/Renter.md#path-parameters-4)
 ```